Jmwofford/babyDiv_WDI-curriculum/instructor_notes/javaScript/intro-to-javaScript.md

 2. `mkdir intro-to-javascript`
 3. `cd intro-to-javascript`
 4. `touch test.js`
-5. `subl .` (Make sure to click on the file on your left hand tab before adding step 6).
+5. `code .` (Make sure to click on the file on your left hand tab before adding step 6).
 6. Add the line `console.log('Hello, friends!');`
 7. Save that file.
 8. Run `node test.js` in the Terminal.
 (You need to be in the intro-to-javascript folder in your terminal).